 The Accountant in Bankruptcy is an executive agency of the Scottish Government.
 It is responsible for administering the process of personal bankruptcy and recording corporate insolvencies in Scotland.
 The site includes various publications and guides on the process of insolvency in Scotland, annual reports 1986-87 onwards, and relevant legislation (found under “Guidance”).

-The Companies Court is a specialist court within the High Court Chancery Division, which handles cases relating to insolvency of companies and other company matters.
+The Companies List (formerly known as the Companies Court) is a specialist court, part of the Business and Property Courts of England and Wales, which handles cases relating to insolvency of companies and other company matters.
 Information here on the GOV.UK portal site includes forms and guidance, location and contact details, and links to daily cause lists and to the Companies Court Winding Up List,